MicrosoftDocs/sql-docs/docs/advanced-analytics/python/publish-consume-python-code.md

 The workflow from publishing to consuming a Python web service can be summarized as follows:

-1. Fulfill the [prerequisite](#prereq) of having a Python client library generated from the core API Swagger document.
+1. Fulfill the [prerequisite](#prereq) of generating the Python client library from the core API Swagger document.
 2. Add authentication and header logic to your Python script.
 3. Create a Python session, prepare the environment, and create a snapshot to preserve the environment.
 4. Publish the web service and embed this snapshot.